CoolZeroNL/draw-io-plugins/readme.md

   <img width="50%" src="./readme.images/01-plugins.png">
 </p>

+Click on `Add`

 <p align="center">
   <img width="50%" src="./readme.images/02-plugins-list.png">
 </p>

+Paste the url of the wanted Plugin and click on `Add`

 <p align="center">
   <img width="50%" src="./readme.images/03-plugin-add-url.png">
 </p>

+If you are done adding your wanted plugins, click `Apply`

 <p align="center">
   <img width="50%" src="./readme.images/04-plugins-added.png">
 </p>

+You will get a warning, click `Ok` and refresh your draw.io page.
 <p align="center">
   <img width="50%" src="./readme.images/05-plugins-added-applyed.png">
 </p>

+When using custom plugins, you will get a warning every times you open Draw.io, check if the plugin you want is listed here, and press `Ok`

 <p align="center">
   <img width="50%" src="./readme.images/06-plugin-warning.png">
 </p>

+Now you see a extra menu item `Harwig Tools`.
+As a sub item the plugin functionality will be availible.
 <p align="center">
   <img width="50%" src="./readme.images/07-menu-harwig.png">
 </p>